kcc-community/kcc-docs/en-us/README.md

 KCC introduces a PoSA consensus mechanism, which features low transaction costs, low transaction delay, high transaction concurrency, and supports up to 29 validators.

 PoSA is a combination of PoA and PoS.
 To become a validator, you need to submit a proposal first and wait for other active validators to vote on it.
 After more than half of them voted, you will be eligible to become a validator.
-Any address can stake to an address that qualifies to become a validator, and after the validator's staking volume ranks in the top 29, it will become an active validator in the next epoch.
+Any address can stake to an address that qualifies to become a validator.
+After the validator's staked volume ranks in the top 29 and the validator staked at least 5000 KCS to himself, it will become an active validator in the next epoch.

 All active validators are ordered according to predefined rules and take turns to mine blocks.
 If a validator fails to mine a block on time during their own round, the active validators who have not been involved in the past n/2 (n is the number of active validators) blocks will randomly perform the block-out.
 At least n/2+1 active validators work properly to ensure the proper operation of the blockchain.